LucasPaetow/rAF-Animation/readme.md

 });
 ```

-Implementing this animation "engine" can be done differently but most implementations revolve around some key points:
+Implementing this "animation engine" can be done differently but most implementations revolve around some key points:

-- a way to keep track of the animation progress (time elapsed vs time remaining),
+- a way to keep track of the animation progress (time elapsed of a total time can be expressed as progress),
 - the change in the DOM layout based on the progress
 - recalling or stopping itself

 #### The Animation Function explained

-1. The whole animation function starts with a starting time, which is kept alive in a closure (or stored in a variable)
+1. The whole animation function begins by setting a starting time, which is kept alive in a closure (or stored in a variable)
 2. The inner function is called within the next frame
 3. In here the current time fraction gets determined by substracting the starting time from the current time

-(note for the time parameter: requestAnimationFrame automatically gets a timestamp as an argument when it is called, which is used here for the current time.
-Both `currentTime` and `startTime` are milliseconds since time origin).
+(note for the time parameter: requestAnimationFrame automatically gets a timestamp as an argument when it is called, which is used here for the current time).

 The resulting difference will be divided by the duration to give us a value between 0 and 1 of how much of the full duration is already passed.
 4. This "time fraction" is then transformed to fit an easing curve (or a curve on a xy - coordinate graph — suddenly math becomes useful again)